nremond/pbkdf2-scala/README.md

   def createHash(password: String,
                  iterations: Int = 20000,
                  dkLength: Int = 32,
-                 cryptoAlgo: String = "HmacSHA256"): String
+                 cryptoAlgo: String = "HmacSHA512"): String

   def validatePassword(password: String, hashedPassword: String): Boolean }
 ```

-validatePassword and createHash output are compatible with [PassLib][PASS_LIB] for the supported pseudo-random-functions (HmacSHA1, HmacSHA256, HmacSHA512).
+validatePassword and createHash output are compatible with [PassLib][PASS_LIB] for the supported pseudo-random-functions (`HmacSHA1`, `HmacSHA256`, `HmacSHA512`).

 ## Release Notes

-* 0.4-SNAPSHOT:
+* 0.5-SNAPSHOT:
 Breaking changes in `SecureHash` to implement a version of Modular Crypt Format (MCF) compatible with [PassLib][PASS_LIB].
-User of older version of this library can find the previous API [here](src/main/scala/io/github/nremond/legacy/SecureHash.scala)
+User of older version of this library can find the previous API [here](src/main/scala/io/github/nremond/legacy/SecureHash.scala).
+Update the default security settings to `HmacSHA512`.
+* 0.4:
+Introduce the `SecureHash` class to handle the salting.
 * 0.3:
-Introduce the `SecureHash` class to handle the salting.
-* 0.2:
-Initial release
+Update the default security settings.

 ## License